MerijnHendriks/nagisa/Docs/ARCHITECTURE.md

 Reliability is the top priority for me.
-A project written by Microsoft is less prone to hostile maintainers (see Activismware on NPM and Ransomware in Moq), more likely to receive extended support and also has one of the least thrird-party dependencies (only `Newtonsoft.Json`) compared to other options.
+A project written by Microsoft is less prone to hostile maintainers (see Activismware on NPM and Ransomware in Moq), more likely to receive extended support and also has one of the least third-party dependencies (only `Newtonsoft.Json`) compared to other options.

 > Q: Is an older version of .NET Framework supported for `Lox.Compiler.Tests`?